-Fiscal Years During Each Year Invitations To Engage Extended to Holders of During Each Year Met or Spoke With Holders of 50 - 70% 25 - 65% 2012 - 2018 of our outstanding shares of our outstanding shares
+Fiscal Years During Each Year Invitations To Engage Extended to Holders of During Each Year Met or Spoke With Holders of 2012 - 2018 50 - 70% of our outstanding shares 25 - 65% of our outstanding shares

 We are proud of relationships we have cultivated with our shareholders over the years.
 The feedback and insights our shareholders have provided have been invaluable, and we have made enhancements to our corporate governance and executive compensation programs over time.